Strategies for Overcoming Organisational Inertia

 Environmental Scanning

-Continuously monitor industry trends, market shifts, and emerging technologies.
+Continuously monitor industry trends, market shifts, and emerging technologies to stay ahead of change.

 Human Resources Initiatives